Geography of Austria: Human geography

 Land-use patterns in Austria change from Alpine to non-Alpine regions.
 Approximately one-tenth of Austria is barren or unproductive, that is, extremely Alpine or above the tree line.
 Just over 40% of Austria is covered by forests, the majority of which is in Alpine regions.
 Less than one-fifth of Austria is arable and suitable for conventional agriculture.
 The percentage of arable land in Austria increases in the East as the country becomes less alpine.
 More than one-fifth of Austria is pasture and meadow located at varying altitudes.
 Almost half of this grassland consists of high Alpine pastures.

 Historically, high Alpine pastures have been used during the summer for grazing dairy cattle, thus making space available at lower altitudes for cultivating and harvesting fodder for winter.
 Many of the high pastures are at altitudes of more than 1,000 m.

 Although agriculture in mountainous areas was at one time economically viable, in recent decades it has survived only with the help of extensive subsidies.

-Although the Alps are beautiful, they make many areas of Austria uninhabitable.
+The Alps make many areas of Austria uninhabitable.
 Austria's so-called areas of permanent settlement – regions that are cultivated, continuously inhabited, and used for transportation, but do not include forests, Alpine pastures, or barren land – cover only 40% or 35,000 km2 of the country.
 The great majority of the area of permanent settlement is in the Danube valley and the lowlands or hilly regions north, east, and south of the Alps, where approximately two-thirds of the population lives.

-In the country's predominantly Alpine provinces, most of the population live in river valleys: Bregenz on the shores of Lake Constance in Vorarlberg; Innsbruck on the Inn River in Tyrol; Salzburg on the Salzach River in Salzburg; and Klagenfurt on the Wörthersee lake in Carinthia.
+In the country's predominantly Alpine provinces, most of the population live in river valleys: Bregenz on the shores of Lake Constance in Vorarlberg; Innsbruck on the river Inn in Tyrol; Salzburg on the river Salzach in Salzburg; and Klagenfurt on the Wörthersee lake in Carinthia.
 The higher the Alps are, the less inhabitable they become in terms of soil, microclimate, and vegetation.
 Conversely, the lower and broader the Alpine valleys are, the more densely populated they become.

 Tyrol illustrates most clearly the relationship between Alpine geography and habitation.
 As the most mountainous province (less than 3% of the land is arable), it is the most sparsely inhabited, with an area of permanent settlement of only 15%.

 Because of the Alps, the country as a whole is one of the least densely populated states of Western and Central Europe.
 With ninety-three inhabitants per square kilometre, Austria has a population density similar to that of the former Yugoslavia.

 Austria's national borders and geography have corresponded very little.
 Since the fall of the Western Roman Empire, the Alps and the Danube have not served to mark political boundaries.
 Even within Austria, provincial borders were only occasionally set by the ranges and ridges of the Alps.